 - encourages, through collaboration with the Colleges, the teaching of specific units on religion and social policy.

-I'm very excited and honoured to be taking on the Director's role for the new University of Divinity (UD) Centre for Religion and Social Policy.
+I am excited and honoured to be the Director of the University of Divinity's Centre for Religion and Social Policy (RASP).
 The Centre is a key step forward by the University in line with one of its major aims, that of public engagement.
-I'm looking forward eagerly to working with UD partner institutions and members of our centre in various cross-disciplinary research projects engaging major social policy issues of our time.
+I look forward eagerly to continuing work with our partner institutions and Members of the Centre in various cross-disciplinary research projects engaging major social policy issues of our time.
 We aim to make our research timely and of a relatively perennial public nature.

 RASP hosts and contributes to a number of public events during the year.
 Visit the University’s Vox (News and Events) website for information about public events coming up near you.